hinto-janai/festival/src/README.md

 - `shuffle`
 - `repeat`

-They'll immediately get deleted, and `Festival` will act on the signal.
+They'll immediately get deleted, and `shukusai` will act on the signal.

 | Platform | Value                                                              | Example                                                     |
 |----------|--------------------------------------------------------------------|-------------------------------------------------------------|